Law of Portugal: Legislative process

 Accordingly, with the Portuguese Constitution, the legislative function is shared between the Assembly of the Republic (parliament), the Government and the self-government bodies of the Portuguese autonomous regions (only for specific regional matters).
 The Government can only legislate about its own organization, about the development and regulation of basic laws issued by the Assembly and on matters for which it is authorized to legislate by the Assembly (under a legislative authorization).
 All other matters must be legislated by the Assembly, including some reserved matters regarding which no legislative authorization can be given to the Government.
 The legislative function reserved for the bodies of self-government of the autonomous regions is assured by their respective regional legislative assemblies, in the conditions defined by the Constitution and the political and administrative statute of each region.

 The legislative process is led either by the Assembly of the Republic, by the Government or by the legislative assemblies of the autonomous regions, depending on the matter to be legislated and the corresponding respective competence of each body.
 The ordinary laws issued by the Assembly of the Republic are named "laws", those issued by the Government are named "decree-laws" and those issued by the regional legislative assemblies are named "regional legislative decrees".

 The process of creation of the laws of the Assembly of the Republic starts with a bill either proposed by members of parliament (named "projects of law") or by the Government (named "proposals of law").
 If approved by the Assembly, the bill starts to be designated "decree" and is sent for the promulgation by the President of the Republic.
 The promulgation is the act by which the President solemnly testifies the existence of a rule of law and intimates its observation.
 The President may however decide not to promulgate the act and to veto it with a political or legal justification.
 The veto can be exceeded if the bill is voted and approved by of more than two-thirds of the members of parliament, in which case the President is obliged to promulgate it.
 After the promulgation, the act is sent to the Government for a ministerial referenda and then is published in the Diário da República (official journal) as a law.

 The process for the creation of decree-laws by the Government has two ways.
 The first one is the way of successive signatures, by which the bill is separately signed by each of the responsible ministers and by the Prime Minister, then being sent to be promulgated by the President.
 The second is the collective approval of the bill by the Council of Ministers, it then being sent to be promulgated.
 The President can also veto the Government bills, in which case the Government has the options of either archiving them, changing them or sending them to the Assembly of the Republic as a proposal of law.
-After being promulgated, the decree-laws also enter in force after being published in theDiário da República.
+After being promulgated, the decree-laws also enter in force after being published in the Diário da República.